tenfinney/LexCorpus/GUIDE.md

 ## (3) Test and write contracts on Remix

 If you want to make more fulsome edits or write your own projects for LexDAO, it is usually a good idea to have a standard coding environment to check assumptions and see how a contract performs on testnet.
-For this purpose, LexDAO recommends [Remix](http://remix.ethereum.org/), a browser application for Ethereum smart contract deployment.
+For this purpose, LexDAO recommends [Remix](http://remix.ethereum.org/), a browser application for developing, deploying and administering smart contracts for Ethereum and similar.
+It is also used as a learning platform.

 ![](https://i.imgur.com/odWz5gp.png)